ezmi234/machine-learing-and-pattern-recognition/exams/examples/project-questions.md

 Consider a binary classification problem, with classes labeled as 1 and 0, respectively.

-Let (DTR, LTR), (DVAL, LVAL) represent a labeled training set and a labeled validation
+Let `(DTR, LTR)`, `(DVAL, LVAL)` represent a labeled training set and a labeled validation

-set.
-DTR and DVAL are 2-D numpy arrays containing the dataset samples (stored as column vectors), whereas LTR and LVAL are 1-D numpy arrays containing the sample labels.
-Let also DTE represent the dataset matrix (again, a 2-D numpy array) containing the samples that our application should classify.
+set. `DTR` and `DVAL` are 2-D numpy arrays containing the dataset samples (stored as column vectors), whereas `LTR` and `LVAL` are 1-D numpy arrays containing the sample labels.
+Let also `DTE` represent the dataset matrix (again, a 2-D numpy array) containing the samples that our application should classify.

 Write a Python code fragment that:

-1. trains acalibratedbinary classifier
+1. trains a calibrated binary classifier
-2. performs inference (i.e. computes predictedlabels) on the evaluation data
+2. performs inference (i.e. computes predicted labels) on the evaluation data

 You can assume that the following functions have been defined:

-- trainClassifier(D, L): train a non-calibrated classification model (e.g., an SVM or an LDA classifier) on the training matrix D with associated labels array L, and return a python object containing the trained model (assume that the model does not contain tunable hyper-parameters)
+- `trainClassifier(D, L)`: train a non-calibrated classification model (e.g., an SVM or an LDA classifier) on the training matrix `D` with associated labels array `L`, and return a python object containing the trained model (assume that the model does not contain tunable hyper-parameters)
-- scoreClassifier(model, D): compute the non-calibratedclassification scores for model model (as returned by trainClassifier) for the samples in data matrix D and return a 1-D array of scores
+- `scoreClassifier(model, D)`: compute the <u>non-calibrated</u> classification scores for model `model` (as returned by `trainClassifier`) for the samples in data matrix `D` and return a 1-D array of scores
-- trainCalibrationModel(S, L, prior): train a calibration model on the 1-D array of scores S, with associated array of labels L, for a binary application with prior prior for class 1, and return a python object containing the trained model
+- `trainCalibrationModel(S, L, prior)`: train a calibration model on the 1-D array of scores S, with associated array of labels L, for a binary application with prior `prior` for class 1, and return a python object containing the trained model
-- applyCalibrationModel(calModel, S): apply the calibration model calModel (as re- turned by trainCalibrationModel) to the 1-D array of scores S, and return a 1-D array of calibrated scores
+- `applyCalibrationModel(calModel, S)`: apply the calibration model `calModel` (as re- turned by `trainCalibrationModel`) to the 1-D array of scores `S`, and return a 1-D array of calibrated scores

-NOTE: assume that the target application is characterized by an effective prior p for class 1.
+NOTE: assume that the target application is characterized by an effective prior `p` for class 1.

-You are not requiredto tune the calibration model hyper-parameter prior, but you can assume that the calibration model can be trained using the target application prior p.
+You are <u>not required</u> to tune the calibration model hyper-parameter `prior`, but you can assume that the calibration model can be trained using the target application prior `p`.

 ### Answer
 #### **Objective:**